ABOUT US

 Mission and Services

-SAMAHAN Arts preserves and shares Filipino culture through thoughtfully designed classes and evocative performances of traditional dances, music, and living cultural practices, fostering broader appreciation, communal pride, and sustained cultural knowledge.
+SAMAHAN Arts preserves and promotes Filipino culture through thoughtfully designed classes and evocative performances of traditional dances, music, and living cultural practices, fostering broader appreciation, communal pride, and sustained cultural knowledge.
 We actively support the Filipino American community in building cultural confidence, strengthening identity, and deepening a sense of belonging, while nurturing intergenerational connections and artistic growth — all with the aim of promoting meaningful cross-cultural understanding and celebrating the enduring richness and resilience of cultural diversity.

 IN MEMORIAM